vol24pl/NASA-Wallpapers/README.md

 1. Download [pre-made App](https://github.com/vol24pl/NASA-Wallpaper/blob/main/NASA-wallpapers.zip) and unzip it
 2. (Optional) Copy it to Applications folder
 3. (Optional) Open it inside the Automator.app and make sure the script inside is correct!
-4. Go to System Preferences -> Users And Groups -> Login Items
+4. Go to System Settings -> General -> Login Items
 5. Add it as Login Item